orsonteodoro/oiledmachine-overlay/SECURITY.md

 This overlay uses 2 sandboxes.
 This ensures defense in depth protection in case one of the other fails because of quirk differences.
-This will help mitigate against supply chain attacks leading to credential theft or sabotage, but requires effort on your part.
+This will help mitigate against supply chain attacks leading to credential theft or sabotage, but it requires effort on your part.

+If it bypasses the sandbox (e.g. Copy Fail), it will not protect that case but will mitigate for others.

 ### Protecting secrets in /etc/sandbox.conf with sys-apps/sandbox

 Use cases:
 * Live ebuilds
+* Ebuilds linked to previously compromised projects
 * ebuild context

 This is an underutilized or underdocumented use case.